LyanhVini/LyanhVini/README.md

-<h1 align="center">Hi 👋, i'm Lyanh Vinicios Lopes Pinto, but you can call me "Lyanh Vini"</h1>
+<h1 align="center">Hi 👋, i'm Lyanh Vinicios Lopes Pinto, but you can call me "Lyanh"</h1>
 <h3 align="center">Undergraduating in Computer Engineering at the Federal University of Pará (UFPA), member of the Operational Research Laboratory (LPO)</h3>

 - 🔭 I'm currently working as a Researcher and Developer at the Federal University of Pará (UFPA)